HJBerwick/HJBerwick.github.io/_posts/2024-05-29-cnn-fruit-classification.md

                     callbacks = [save_best_model])
 ```

 The ModelCheckpoint callback that has been put in place means that we do not just save the *final* network at epoch 50, but instead we save the *best* network, in terms of validation set performance, from *any point* during training.
 In other words, at the end of each of the 50 epochs, Keras will assess the performance on the validation set and if it has not seen any improvement in performance, it will do nothing.
-If it does see an improvement, however, it will update the network file that is saved on our hard-drive.
+If it does see an improvement, however, it will update the network file that is saved on our hard drive.

 <br>